 Under the banner of “One Nation, One Curriculum,” the slogan that’s been associated with the new School National Curriculum (SNC), there has been a major push to create an education system that is standardized across the country.
 The new curriculum, set to take effect when schools reopen in August, prioritizes teaching Urdu over English and bolsters Islamic teachings in schools.
 It has also had the consequence — perhaps unintentional — of tripling the price of textbooks.
 Originally touted as improving quality and equitable access to schooling, the new curriculum is now being criticized for undermining both of these goals.

 For one, the changes in the curriculum include a marked increase in the amount of religious content — at least four times as much, according to Peter Jacob, a public policy expert and executive director of the Centre for Social Justice.
 “There’s a lot of religious matter in nonreligious textbooks.
-No one attending schools should have to study religious matters not their own,” he told Newlines, adding that providing non-Muslim students with no alternative to Islamic teachings while in school is a violation of the Pakistan constitution.
+No one attending schools should have to study religious matters not their own,” he told New Lines, adding that providing non-Muslim students with no alternative to Islamic teachings while in school is a violation of the Pakistan constitution.

 Critics have expressed concern about the effect this new, narrowly focused curriculum will have on a population that is linguistically, religiously and ethnically diverse.
-Nida Usman Chaudhary, a diversity and inclusion advocate who has been working on the SNC, told Newlines that teachers are not trained to deliver the new “prescriptive” curriculum in the best and most equitable way.
+Nida Usman Chaudhary, a diversity and inclusion advocate who has been working on the SNC, said that teachers are not trained to deliver the new “prescriptive” curriculum in the best and most equitable way.

 “I strongly believe there is a need to place more emphasis and resources on improving the capacity of teachers both in terms of an informed, rights-based participatory learning but also in learning to be less judgmental and more accepting of cultural, ethnic and religious diversities,” she said.